OpenSees Cloud

 After creating a database, the save command will write the entire state of the domain–nodes, elements, constraints, loads, and time series, as well as the current time–to the database.
 You can save the domain multiple times, just give different commit tags.
 Also, the analysis options (algorithm, system, integrator, etc.) are not saved.

-command brings the domain back into memory, after which you
+The restore command brings the domain back into memory, after which you

 can define the analysis options.
 Note that the time in the domain is